xenoplayed/cheatsheets/git.md

-git commit --allow-empty # allow empty commit git reset --soft # keep your files, and stage all changes back automatically git reset --hard # completely destroy any changes and remove them from the local directory. git reset --mixed # (default) keeps all files the same but unstages the changes.
+git commit --allow-empty # allow empty commit git reset --soft # keep your files, and stage all changes back automatically git reset --hard # completely destroy any changes and remove them from the local directory. git reset --mixed # (default) keeps all files the same but unstages the changes. git show --pretty="" --name-only HEAD|COMMIT_ID # list of files changed in HEAD/COMMIT
 ```

 ## git config